despreston/piper-socket/README.md

 ### Data-interchange format
-Format for sending a new event through piper-sockekt
+Format for sending a new event through piper-socket.
+These are **body** params.
+Query params are not supported.

 | Field name | Type   | Description                                             | Example            |
 | ---------- | ------ | ------------------------------------------------------- | ------------------ |